Culture

 Land of No Rain by Amjad Nasser

-Land of No Rain BY Amjad Nasser .
+Land of No Rain BY Amjad Nasser.
 Bloomsbury Qatar. . $19.

-The cover of Land of No Rain
+Cover of Land of No Rain

 In Land of No Rain, the first novel by the Jordanian poet Amjad Nasser, an exiled middle-aged Arab writer and editor (not unlike Nasser, who lives in London and works as an editor at a pan-Arab newspaper) finally returns to his homeland.
 Twenty years ago, Adham Jaber was a poet and revolutionary who participated in an assassination attempt on one of the line of “ginger-haired” generals ruling his country (the fictional Hamiya) and was forced, with other members of his leftist organization, to flee.
 When the book opens he is still living in London, “a grey-skied Babel crowned with the gold of the colonial era,” writing under a pseudonym.
 The city has been struck by a mysterious plague, and the protagonist has lost his wife.
 This, and simply the passage of time, spur him to return to his birthplace.
 But he has also lost the youthful convictions that pushed him into militancy and exile in the first place.
 Or rather, those convictions have been tempered by failure and age.